a04101999/CoRaX-Collaborative-radiology-xpert-/README.md

 2) Chexformer Dataset [ Train & Val ]

    https://stanfordaimi.azurewebsites.net/datasets/8cbd9ed4-2eb9-4565-affc-111cf4f7ebe2

-   It is always recommended to train Chexformer with the five lables that are used  in CoRaX
+    It is recommended to train Chexformer with the five lables ( Cardiomegaly, Pleural Effusion, Lung Opacity, Atelectasis, Edema ) that are used  in CoRaX for better performence

 ### Training Chexformer
 ```